Group-20-Software-Engineering/lasertag/README.md

 # TO QUIT
-- The program should quit automatically, but if it does not `ctrl + c` the terminal that is running the Python code
+- The program should quit once you exit the main window, but if it does not `ctrl + c` the terminal that is running the Python code

 # Contributers
 - Programmer061703--------------Blake Williams